 During her teenage years, the family relocated to Illinois, where she graduated near the top of her class from West Aurora High School in 1996.
-After graduating, she studied at the University of Toronto, then went on to study acting at the DePaul University Goodman School of Drama and the Beverly Hills Playhouse.
+After graduating, she studied international law and economics at the University of Toronto, then went on to study acting at the DePaul University Goodman School of Drama and the Beverly Hills Playhouse.

 Stana is an avid lover of science, travel, music and art.
-Beyond brains and beauty, Stana also has brawn, being a natural athlete who plays multiple sports and often performs her own stunts.
-In addition, she sings; producers used her alto-mezzo soprano voice for the sultry theme song in the movie of the week, The Librarian: Curse of the Judas Chalice, in which Stana also starred.
+Beyond brains and beauty, she is also a natural athlete who plays multiple sports and often performs her own stunts.
+Stana has an alto-mezzo soprano voice and sings so well that producers have used her voice on ‘Castle’ and for the sultry theme song in the third film of cable trilogy ‘The Librarian: Curse of the Judas Chalice,’ in which she also starred.

 Stana’s commitment to her craft has caught the attention of industry A-listers and earned her the respect of her peers.
 Her goal is to fashion memorable characters so compelling that audiences lose themselves in the story for a transcendent moment that will reverberate long after the movie’s end.